 Many of us, when we think of addressing equitable student outcomes in mathematics education, think of advocating for each and every student to have access to a rigorous and coherent curriculum.
 And this does remain a significant concern in the U.S.

 Research indicates that students from marginalized groups continue to have less access to college preparatory pathways in math than non-marginalized students.
-Our work to ensure that all students have access to a meaningful math curriculum that supports both their professional and personal aspirations remains a critical component of our equity work.
-But, if we are truly committed to equitable learning outcomes in mathematics education, we must do more than just provide access.
+Our work to ensure that all students have access to a meaningful math curriculum that supports both their professional and personal aspirations remains a critical component of equity in education.
+But, if we are truly committed to equitable learning outcomes in mathematics, we must do more than just provide access.

 Below are three other important aspects we must keep in mind in our efforts to better math education.

 It is not enough to simply get students into the mathematics “pipeline.”
 We must also attend to how students experience math once they are in the “pipeline” because it is their dissatisfying experiences in the classroom that cause some students to shy away from math as a subject.
 Simply put, equitable math instruction must provide access and empower students to see themselves as capable learners, users, and doers of mathematics.

 How students see themselves and how they believe others see them as learners of mathematics greatly impacts their success.
 By implementing research-informed and equitable instructional practices, teachers can significantly enhance the experiences and learning outcomes of students in the math classroom.